clarinsi/benchich/ner/README.md

 ```

-Refer to [the demo](systems/dummy/dummy.py) to see an example.
+## Contributing to the benchmark

-# Contributing to the benchmark
+Should you wish to contribute an entry, feel free to submit a folder in the [systems](systems) directory with or without the code used (see the submission examples in the directory).

-Should you wish to contribute an entry, feel free to submit a folder like the [dummy](systems/dummy) with or without the code used.
 The results JSON file name should end with `.predictions.json` and the content should be structured like this:

 ```python
 {